You can control if and how users can resize the Grid columns. You can also set the column size through code.

-The column widths can be set to fit its content by using the GridViewTemplate.BestFitColumns or GridViewDataColumn.BestFit methods.
-This mode distributes algorithm that attempts to fit in the header text and column data for all visible rows.
+You can configure the column width to fit the content by using the GridViewTemplate.BestFitColumns or GridViewDataColumn.BestFit methods.
+In these modes, the algorithm attempts to fit the header text and column data for all visible rows.

-Before using one of the best-fit methods, make sure that the grid is populated with data.
-Considering the content in the data rows, the columns' width will be calculated.
+Before using one of the best fit methods, make sure that the grid is populated with data.
+The column width is calculated based on content in the data rows.

-BestFitColumnMode.None - The column's width does not automatically adjust.
+BestFitColumnMode.None - The column's width does not adjust automatically.